work in progress

 Why this?
 There are cool books and tutorials on the net with code snippets to program ESP's.
 You can find e.g. a really useful guide from Pieter P on github.io.

 I work often with both microcontroller from Espressif, the ESP8266 and the ESP32.
-And I'm a forgetful man, an often search quite a long time to find back pieces of code already written and used in my projects.
-So here I wrote an Arduino library to hold all those pieces of code and named it ESPToolbox
+I'm a forgetful man, and often search quite a long time to find back pieces of code already written and used in my projects.
+So I wrote an Arduino library to hold all those pieces of code and named it ESPToolbox (first version was called ESPBacker).
+The code is intended to work on ESP8266 and ESP32, and to help coding quicker with shorter and clearer code.

 I often use the LOLIN (WEMOS) D1 mini pro.
 The MHEtLive ESP32MiniKit is small and nearly (RxD and TxD are interchanged!!) pin compatible with the LOLIN board and comes handy if we need a more powerful controller.